Department of English

 Challenging Anti-Blackness in Literary Studies

-The Brandeis English Department, with the support of the Center for Teaching and Learning and the Mandel Center for the Humanities, will present a yearlong speaker series called "Challenging Anti-Blackness in Literary Studies."
-The goal of the series is to understand how race and anti-Blackness have structured the field of literary studies across a range of subfields, with an eye towards reshaping the department curriculum to attend more directly to these histories.
+The Brandeis English Department, with the support of the Center for Teaching and Learning and the Mandel Center for the Humanities, presented a yearlong speaker series called "Challenging Anti-Blackness in Literary Studies."
+The goal of the series was to understand how race and anti-Blackness have structured the field of literary studies across a range of subfields, with an eye towards reshaping the department curriculum to attend more directly to these histories.

 Kyle Grady